tochman/the_blue_print/chapters/10-the-journey-continues.md

 ::: important
 **The Learning Milestone Achievement**

 Take a moment to appreciate this milestone.
-You're no longer a React beginner—you're a developer who understands React's core principles and can build real applications.
+You're no longer a React beginner.
+You're a developer who understands React's core principles and can build real applications.
 This transition from "learning React" to "building with React" is a significant achievement that opens doors to exciting opportunities.

 The concepts you've mastered will serve as the foundation for everything you build next, regardless of which specific technologies or patterns you encounter in the future.
 :::

 ## React's Transformative Impact: Understanding the Bigger Picture

 To understand where React is going, it helps to understand where it came from and how it changed web development.
-React didn't just introduce JSX and components—it fundamentally shifted how we think about building user interfaces.
+React didn't just introduce JSX and components.
+It fundamentally shifted how we think about building user interfaces.

 ### The Philosophy That Changed Everything